eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 **All our login templates follow the same component naming structure.** This means you can use this one guide for ALL of our login templates!

+Also make note that you can click on an image to open it in a new tab, so you can get a good look at it.

 # To Begin

 Assuming you've chosen [one of our templates](/portfolio), open up the template.
 Here you're going to see 5 screens at the top of the designer tab: